-(xv) In the month of September 2003, the Respondent conducted a field audit on the Appellant's business.
+- (xv) In the month of September 2003, the Respondent conducted a field audit on the Appellant's business.
 Thereafter, the Respondent took the stand that the housing Project carried out by the Appellant consisted of three (3) projects, each product, namely: shop-office, shopping mall/plaza and condominium constitute a separate project the 3 Projects Proposal.
-That conclusion was reached by the Respondent on the ground that the commencement date for the construction of the building for the shop-office and the construction date of the buildings for the condominium were different while the site for the mall/plaza was sold in 1999 before the commencement of construction of the buildings.

-(xvi) The Respondent therefore revised the tax computations and issued additional assessments based on the Spreading Back Proposal and the 3 Projects Proposal as follows -
+That conclusion was reached by the Respondent on the ground that the commencement date for the construction of the building for the shop-office and the construction date of the buildings for the condominium were different while the site for the mall/plaza was sold in 1999 before the commencement of construction of the buildings. - 20 (xvi) The Respondent therefore revised the tax computations and issued additional assessments based on the Spreading Back Proposal and the 3 Projects Proposal as follows -

-Year of Assessment Date of Assessment Additional Assessment Raised 1996 9.10.2002 RM 892,694.40 (based on Spreading Back to Proposal) 1997 23.8.2004 RM3,225,854.40 } (based on 3 } Projects Proposal) 1998 23.8.2004 RM6,029,213.12 } 1999 23.8.2004 RM2,700,823.16 } enunciated in Edwards v.
-Bairstow and Harrison [1956] AC 14 (House of Lords) pertaining the duty of the Court when hearing appeals from the SCIT-
+25 Year of Assessment Date of Assessment Additional Assessment Raised 1996 9.10.2002 RM 892,694.40 (based on Spreading Back to Proposal) 30 1997 23.8.2004 RM3,225,854.40 } (based on 3 } Projects Proposal) 1998 23.8.2004 RM6,029,213.12 } 1999 23.8.2004 RM2,700,823.16 } of the case of Lower Perak Co-operative Housing Society Bhd v.